 Projects usually get finalized a week before sessions begin.
 Details of projects from the previous editions of the program can be accessed here.

 The Policy in Action Program is a month long engagement.
 A majority of the fellows are either full time working professionals or students enrolled in universities.
 Given the constraints on time, fellows are not expected to undertake any primary research or on-ground mobilization.
 Instead, they are expected to rely on existing literature, data sources and consultations with stakeholders/ experts for their analysis.
 In terms of advocacy, they are expected to draft opinion pieces and craft strategies to build support for the proposed policy solutions.

-All submissions are jointly submitted by the team of four-six fellows working on the project.
-On average, a fellow is expected to commit about 12-15 hours per week to their project, in addition to the time spent in attending classes.
+Submissions are jointly prepared by the team of four-six fellows working on the project.
+On average, a fellow is expected to commit about 10-12 hours per week to their project, in addition to the time spent in attending classes.